Monday • January 11, 2021

-View new BC Gov't restrictions in detail.
-Those related to travel and visitation include:
+BC Gov't restrictions until February 5th, related to travel and visitation include:

-Since the pandemic started, as per the BC CDC, cases in the East Kootenay region have totalled 68, current cases are listed as 22.
+Since the pandemic started, as per the BC CDC, cases in the East Kootenay region as of January 7th have totalled 205, current cases are listed as 14.
 View current regional 'Interior Health' public exposure alerts.
-Update from the Elk Valley region, as of January 2nd there is 1 case, the region includes Elkford, Sparwood, Fernie and south country.
+Within the Elk Valley region, as of January 2nd there is 1 case, the region includes Elkford, Sparwood, Fernie and south country.

-Winter Ski Season - all resorts will be operating this winter season.
-Fernie Alpine Resort's opening date is December 5th.
-Local catskiing operations will open around mid-December.
-Fernie offers a wealth of cross-country skiing, fat biking and snowshoeing as well, which are great ways to safely enjoy the outdoors.
-Businesses offering indoor experiences such as wellness, spa, dining, shopping and attractions are all open with safety protocols in place.
+All resorts will be operating this winter season.
+Fernie Alpine Resort and local catskiing operators are open for the season.
+Fernie also offers a wealth of cross-country skiing, fat biking and snowshoeing as well, which are great ways to safely enjoy the outdoors.
+Businesses offering indoor experiences such as wellness, recreation, spa, dining, shopping and attractions are all open with safety protocols in place.